 Discussion:

 In the present study, the total length of the samples of L. senegalensis varied from 21.2 cm to 47.5 cm.
 These measurements are notably larger than those recorded in the Khashm El-Girba reservoir for the same species (Abdalla et. al., 2024).
-The length-weight relationship of this speciesexhibited a strong correlation with r = 0.947 denoting negative allometric growth with a b-value of 2.847.Almost similar results were obtained by Abdalla et al., (2021) on Labeo senegalensis form Khashm El-Girba Reservoir and Atbara River(Sudan),with a highly significant correlation of (p<0.001), (r=0.966), slope’ b’= 2.178; Brahimet al., (2023) fromLake Maabo(Chad)of (p<0.001), (r=0.966), slope’ b’= 2.178 and Adam and Hamad (2021) from Upper Atbara River and Settit Dam Complex(Sudan);b= 2.832and r = 0.975 respectively, indicating negative allometric growth pattern of this species.
-However, Olufeagba et al; (2016) studied the Length-weight relationship of Labeo senegalensis from lower River Benue(Nigeria), and reported isometric growth pattern for both sexes with’ b’= 3.04 for female and ‘b =3.07 for males, while Hossain et. al.,(2015) investigated Labeo boga in the Ganges River northwestern, Bangladesh, and recorded positive allometric growth pattern for this species with b for males= 3.008, b for females = 3.114 and b for combined sexes =3.113, respectively, and r2 ranging from 0.954 - 0.962.Thesedifferences in length-weight relationshipmay be related to variations in water in terms of temperature, dissolved oxygen, water turbidity, water flowand type of substrate, which may induce spatial and temporal changes on the distribution and abundance of the fish assemblages in different water bodies.
+The length-weight relationship of this speciesexhibited a strong correlation with r = 0.947 denoting negative allometric growth with a b-value of 2.847.Almost similar results were obtained by Abdalla et al., (2021) on Labeo senegalensis form Khashm El-Girba Reservoir and Atbara River(Sudan),with a highly significant correlation of (p<0.001), (r=0.966), slope’ b’= 2.178; Brahimet al.2023 fromLake Maabo(Chad)of (p<0.001), (r=0.966), slope’ b’= 2.178 and Adam and Hamad (2021) from Upper Atbara River and Settit Dam Complex(Sudan);b= 2.832and r = 0.975 respectively, indicating negative allometric growth pattern of this species.
+However, Olufeagba et al 2016 studied the Length-weight relationship of Labeo senegalensis from lower River Benue(Nigeria), and reported isometric growth pattern for both sexes with’ b’= 3.04 for female and ‘b =3.07 for males, while Hossain et. al.,(2015) investigated Labeo boga in the Padma River northwestern, Bangladesh, and recorded positive allometric growth pattern for this species with b for males= 3.008, b for females = 3.114 and b for combined sexes =3.113, respectively, and r2 ranging from 0.954 - 0.962.Thesedifferences in length-weight relationshipmay be related to variations in water in terms of temperature, dissolved oxygen, water turbidity, water flowand type of substrate, which may induce spatial and temporal changes on the distribution and abundance of the fish assemblages in different water bodies.

 In the current study,the growth parameters obtained from the von Bertalanffy growth model for L. senegalensis were calculated as follows; asymptotic length (L∞) of 47.5 cm, growth coefficient (K) of 0.86 yr⁻¹, and theoretical age at length zero (t0) of -0.786 yr.
 However, low values of growth parameters were recorded for L. senegalensis by Abdalla et al., (2024) fromthe nearby Khashm El-Girba reservoir, Sudan, with L∞ = 42 cm, K= 0.490 year-1 and t0 -0.518 year-1.
 El-Kasheifet. al., (2007) studied Labeo niloticus (renamed Labeo senegalensis) from the Nile River (Egypt) and derived a high value of L∞ = 72.99 cm and K of 0.55 year-1for this same species.
 Variations in growth parameters across different Labeo species were observed by several workers including Dwivedi, (2009) who studiedL. rohita and L. calbasu in the Paisuni River(India), and found values of L∞= 83.3 and 61.2 cm and ofK= 0.56 yr⁻¹ and 0.28 yr⁻¹ for the two species respectively.Athukorala and Amarasinghe (2010) estimated the growth parameters for Labeodussumieri in the Udawalawe River basin, Sri Lanka, and reportedL∞at 41.7 cm and Kat 0.52 yr⁻¹ with an isometric growth pattern of b = 3.02, and a highly significant correlation (p< 0.001, r = 0.997).
 Montchowuiet. al., (2011) studied Labeo parvus in the Oueme River in Benin and reported growth parameters of L∞ of 57.0 cm and K of 0.30 yr⁻¹.
 He ascribed these variations in growth parametersoffishesto a range offactors, including the mean water level, water flow fluctuation, and each species' inherent traits.